 Scooter Lust was developed to fill the void of all-inclusive scootering sites out there.
 My goal is to create a welcoming site where any human on two wheels can get information, support and encouragement.
-At the very least, you’ll be entertained.
+(Or at the very least, be entertained.)

 Whether you’re new to scootering or an old gearhead, I hope everyone feels comfortable here.
 I’m especially interested in fostering a “can do” attitude among the ladies out there.
 Learning how to work on my own scooter has been fascinating and empowering.
 (Plus guys love a chick with a wrench.)
 Let’s create a place where we can get our hands dirty and be girly if we want.
 Hell – lets break a few nails while we’re at it.